Europa Hotel, Belfast

-The Europa Hotel is a four-star hotel in Great Victoria Street, Belfast, Northern Ireland.
+The Europa Hotel is a four-star hotel in Great Victoria Street, Belfast, Northern Ireland, United Kingdom.

-It is known as the "most bombed hotel in the world" after having suffered 36 bomb attacks during the Troubles.
+It is known as the "most bombed hotel in the world" after having suffered 28 bomb attacks during the Troubles.

 History

 The Europa Hotel was constructed by Grand Metropolitan and designed by architects Sydney Kaye, Eric Firkin & Partners.
 It opened in July 1971.
 It was built on the site of the former Great Northern Railway station and stands 51 metres high.
-During The Troubles, the hotel, where most journalists covering the Troubles stayed, was known as Europe’s most bombed hotel, earning the name "the Hardboard Hotel".
+During The Troubles, the hotel, where most journalists covering the Troubles stayed, was known as Europe's most bombed hotel, earning the name "the Hardboard Hotel".
 Grand Met bought the Inter-Continental Hotels chain in 1981 and placed the Europa in their Forum hotels division.
 They renamed the hotel the Forum Hotel Belfast in February 1983.
 When the hotel was sold to The Emerald Group in October 1986, it regained its original name.
 After a bomb placed by the Provisional IRA at the hotel badly damaged the building, it was sold for £4.4M.

 The Europa Hotel became part of the Hastings Hotels group on 3 August 1993, whereupon it was announced that it would close for refurbishments.
 Following an £8m investment, the hotel reopened in February 1994.
 Its first event after reopening was the Flax Trust Ball, attended by 500 local and international dignitaries.
 US President Bill Clinton and First Lady Hillary Clinton stayed in the hotel in November 1995; the suite used by the Clintons was subsequently renamed the Clinton Suite.
 The presidential entourage booked 110 rooms at the hotel.
 The Clintons stayed at the hotel several times in the years following their first visit.
 They wrote to the staff in 2002 in order to congratulate them on their work at the hotel.

 In early 2008, an extension to the hotel increased the height of a rear wing to twelve floors and increased bedrooms from 240 to 272.
-The extension was designed by Robinson Patterson Partnership, now RPP Architects and was completed late in 2008.
+The extension was designed by Robinson Patterson Partnership, now RPP Architects, and was completed late in 2008.